 How much do dentures cost?

 Now that you’re going to have dentures fitted, you might be thinking about when and where to have treatment, and how much it will cost.
-The cost of dentures will depend on a number of different factors, such as what treatment you need, what materials your dentures are made from and where you can get treatment.
+The cost of dentures will depend on a number of different things, such as what treatment you need, where you get treatment and what materials your dentures are made from.

 Types of denture

-Dentures can be made up of different materials based on the type you go for.
+Dentures can be made up of different materials based on the type you choose.
 Depending on whether you’ve had all or some of your teeth removed, the kind of dentures you are fitted for will vary, as will the price.

 Denture bases are usually made from a rigid acrylic, which you help to form by having moulded impressions of your mouth taken during a visit to the dentist.
 This ensures that you can wear your denture as a comfortable fit.